Murali Gopy: As lyricist

-Music Composer
+As music composer

-Murali Gopy made his debut as a music composer with the song Raavil, for the movie Theerppu, which was also scripted and produced by him.
+Murali Gopy made his debut as a music composer with the song ‘Raavil..’ and ‘Ghode pe aaya..’for the movie ‘Theerppu’, which he also scripted and produced.

 Personal life

-Murali is the son of the actor Bharath Gopi and Jayalakshmy.
+Murali was born as the son of the famous actor Bharath Gopi and Jayalakshmy in Thiruvananthapuram, Kerala.
 He was married to Anjana Pillai, and has two children, Gowri and Gowrav.
 Anjana died at the age of 38, on 26 April 2015 after suffering a heart attack.

-Murali has launched a website in memoriam to his father Bharath Gopi.
+Murali has launched a website in memory of his father Bharath Gopi.